\'Etale d\'evissage, descent and pushouts of stacks

 \begin{example}[{\cite{rydh_embeddings-of-unramified}}] Let $\map{f}{X}{Y}$ be an unramified morphism of algebraic stacks.
 Then there is a canonical factorization $X\inj E_{X/Y}\to Y$ of $f$ where $X\inj E_{X/Y}$ is a closed immersion and $\map{e}{E_{X/Y}}{Y}$ is \etale{}.
 The \etale{} morphism $e$ is almost never separated but $e$ is at least universally closed if $f$ is finite.
 If $f$ is representable and of finite presentation, then so is $e$.
-The devissage method can thus be extended to treat representable finitely presented unramified morphisms. \end{example}
+The \devissage{} method can thus be extended to treat representable finitely presented unramified morphisms. \end{example}

-\begin{example}[{\cite[6.8]{laumon}}] Let $\map{f}{X}{Y}$ be a smooth and representable morphism.
-Then there is a canonical factorization $X\to \pi_0(X/Y)\to Y$ of $f$ where $X\to \pi_0(X/Y)$ is smooth, representable and has geometrically connected fibers and $\map{\pi}{\pi_0(X/Y)}{Y}$ is \etale{} and representable.
-If $f$ is \emph{\etale{}} then $f=\pi$ and $\pi$ is separated if and only if $f$ is separated.
+\begin{example}[{\cite[6.8]{laumon} and \cite[Thm.~2.5.2]{romagny_components-in-families}}] Let $\map{f}{X}{Y}$ be a flat and finitely presented morphism with geometrically reduced fibers (e.g., $f$ smooth).
+Then $f$ has a canonical factorization $X\to \pi_0(X/Y)\to Y$ where $X\to \pi_0(X/Y)$ is surjective with geometrically connected fibers and $\map{\pi}{\pi_0(X/Y)}{Y}$ is \etale{} and representable.
+If $f$ is \etale{} and representable then $f=\pi$ so that $\pi$ is separated if and only if $f$ is separated.
 On the other hand, there are examples where $f$ is smooth and separated but $\pi$ is not separated. \end{example}

 \end{section}